Scores of youngsters were involved in an Aberdeen mini football tournament in the summer of 2001.

 And what a path!
 The player who announced on Wednesday that she is retiring from international duty, amassed no less than 140 Scotland caps and represented Team GB at two Olympic Games.

 There has never been a time when the 30-year-old stalwart wasn’t absorbed by the game since these early days in the north east.

 As bright as a button, she gained five Highers prior to combining studies with plying her trade at the Arsenal Youth Academy, where she impressed all those who witnessed her dedication and technical expertise.

-In person, she seems almost too diminutive to be capable of the glittering exploits which adorn her CV, including nearly 150 Scotland caps and being voted the World Women’s Player of the Year in 2016.
+In person, she seems almost too diminutive to be capable of the glittering exploits which adorn her CV, including being voted World Women’s Player of the Year in 2016.

 She recalled: “I spotted one of the local boys’ clubs playing a match on a nearby pitch and I thought: ‘Why stay on my own when I can take them on?’